IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 Developers use the IBM Watson Discovery service to rapidly add a cognitive, search, and content analytics engine to applications.
 With that engine, they can identify patterns, trends, and insights from unstructured data that drive better decision making.
 With Watson Discovery, you can *ingest* (convert, enrich, clean, and normalize), store, and query data to extract actionable insights.
 In order to search and query, you need content that is injected and persisted in collections.
 You can learn more about developing applications with Watson Discovery by studying the [Cognitive discovery reference architecture](https://www.ibm.com/cloud/architecture/architectures/cognitiveDiscoveryDomain).

 Relevancy Training is a powerful capability in Watson Discovery Service that can improve search accuracy if the right approach is taken.
-You can train Discovery to improve the relevance of query results for your particular organization or subject area.
+You can train Discovery to improve the relevance of query results for your particular organisation or subject area.
 When you provide a Discovery instance with *training data*, the service uses machine-learning Watson techniques to find signals in your content and questions.
 The service then reorders query results to display the most relevant results at the top.
 As you add more training data, the service instance becomes more accurate and sophisticated in the ordering of results it returns.

 Relevancy training is optional; if the results of your queries meet your needs, no further training is necessary.
 For an overview of building use cases for training, see the blog post [How to get the most out of Relevancy Training](https://developer.ibm.com/dwblog/2017/get-relevancy-training/).